-An incomplete or inaccurate application will not be accepted and will likely make the applicant ineligible for a priority license.
+An incomplete or inaccurate application will not be accepted and will likely render the applicant ineligible for a priority license.

 To be eligible to participate in a priority drawing, an applicant must have been a resident of California for at least 90 days prior to the date of the drawing.
 If a drawing is necessary, an applicant for a priority license will be required to prove residency via submission of the below described documents:

 - Individuals — Proof of residency can be established via documents such as a California Driver License, utility bills, voter registration, etc.

 - Partnerships — Each partner must provide proof of residency; see information under “Individuals”, above.

 - Corporations — The 90-day residence begins with the date its Articles of Incorporation are filed with the Secretary of State.
 For out-of-state corporations, the 90-day residency begins with the date registered with the Secretary of State to do business in California.